Canada’s Action on Climate Change

 - Canada is encouraged by the progress made towards a new, fair and effective international climate change agreement that includes commitments from all major emitters.

-- Canada has fully delivered on its fast-start financing commitment by providing $1.2 billion over 2010-2013.
-This funding is supporting a range of climate change projects in over 60 developing countries.
+- Canada provided $1.2 billion in fast-start financing over 2010-2013.
+This funding is supporting a range of climate change projects in developing countries.

 - Canada extends its efforts beyond the United Nations Framework Convention on Climate Change by working with other countries through complementary forums such as the Arctic Council, the Montreal Protocol, and the Climate and Clean Air Coalition to develop practical and collaborative initiatives to reduce GHG emissions and short-lived climate pollutants.
 Action under the CCAC to reduce short-lived climate pollutants, such as black carbon, methane, tropospheric ozone and some hydrofluorocarbons (HFCs), provides multiple health and climate benefits.